-Fine motor programmes are fun activities for children to build up their upper body strength (gross motor skills) and finger/hand strength and control (fine motor skills) which are needed for writing.
+Funky Fingers is a series of fun activities for children to build up their upper body strength (gross motor skills) and finger/hand strength and control (fine motor skills) which are needed for writing.
 Through improving fine motor skills children also develop independence in things such as buttoning their own coats or opening their own packets.
-Some teachers may have activities set up as part of an individual work activity or have a station set up which pupils can access as part of child initiated play.
-Below are a list of just some of the ideas you can use within sessions to help your pupils improve gross and fine motor skills and get pupils ready to write.
+At Drumbeat a funky fingers session typically starts with a 'dough disco' warm up and then pupils explore up to 5 different fine motor skills activities as part of a circuit, finally everyone comes together for water or sand play followed by action songs.
+Some teachers may also have funky fingers activities set up as part of an individual work activity or have a funky fingers station set up which pupils can access as part of child initiated play.
+Below are a list of just some of the ideas you can use within funky fingers sessions to help your pupils improve gross and fine motor skills and get pupils ready to write.